Treesitter

 {source} (integer|string) Source buffer or string to extract text from

-{stop} (integer) Stopping line for the search (end-exclusive)
+{stop} (integer?)
+Stopping line for the search (end-exclusive).
+Defaults to node:end_().

 Return:

 Iterate over all matches within a {node}.
-The arguments are the same as for Query:iter_captures() but the iterated values are different: an (1-based) index of the pattern in the query, a table mapping capture indices to nodes, and metadata from any directives processing the match.
-If the query has more than one pattern, the capture table might be sparse and e.g. pairs() method should be used over ipairs.
-Here is an example iterating over all captures in every match:
+The arguments are the same as for Query:iter_captures() but the iterated values are different: an (1-based) index of the pattern in the query, a table mapping capture indices to a list of nodes, and metadata from any directives processing the match.

 local name = query.captures[id]